 France warns U.S. against digital tax retaliation

-PARIS, Jan 6 (Reuters) - French Economy Minister Bruno Le Maire on Monday warned the United States against any retaliation to France's new digital services tax.
+PARIS, Jan 6 (Reuters) - French Economy Minister Bruno Le Maire warned the United States on Monday that any retaliation to France's new digital services tax could "deeply and durably" damage relations.

+Washington has threatened to impose duties of up to 100% on imports of champagne, handbags and other French products worth $2.4 billion after a U.S. government investigation found the French tax would harm U.S. technology companies.

 "If the Americans decide to go ahead and impose sanctions against the digital tax ... in this case we would retaliate," Le Maire told France Inter radio.